-Costa Rica is one of the most beautiful travel destinations in South America.
-However, is Costa Rica safe to travel to?
+Costa Rica is one of the most beautiful travel destinations in Central America.
+However, is Costa Rica safe to visit?
 Here is a detailed answer to the question.

 Since picturesque beaches and lush landscapes border the country, there’s plenty to do for fun, irrespective of your budget.